 - All international students for whom English is not their native (first) language are required to submit scores for either the TOEFL or IELTS tests.

-- Native English speakers from Canada, Great Britain, Ireland, Australia, New Zealand, Bermuda, Jamaica, Trinidad, Barbados, and the West Indies.
+- Native English speakers from Canada, Great Britain, Ireland, Australia, New Zealand, Bermuda, Jamaica, Trinidad, Barbados, and the West Indies and students from the countries listed here.

 - Those international students who have successfully completed and have been granted an undergraduate and/or graduate degree at a college or university in the United States.